mi4-corporation/iadc-isp-docs/IADC ISP API Developer Guide.md

 * For information on authentication and API keys, read the [Authentication](#authentication) portion of this documentation.

-* For information on how to interpret JSON response bodies, read [JSON Data Object Structure].
+* For information on how to interpret JSON response bodies, read [JSON Data Object Structure](#json-data-object-structure).

-Last updated: 9/28/2023
+Last updated: 10/05/2023

 ## Table of Contents
 * [Introduction](#iadc-isp-public-api)